canonical/k8s-snap/docs/src/capi/howto/migrate-management.md

 ## Install the same set of providers to the provisioned cluster

 Before migrating a cluster, we must make sure that both the target and source management clusters run the same version of providers (infrastructure, bootstrap, control plane).
-To do so `clusterctl init` should be called against he target cluster:
+To do so, `clusterctl init` should be called against the target cluster:

 ```
 clusterctl get kubeconfig <provisioned-cluster> > targetconfig